qe201020335/BeatTogether-DockerCompose/README.md

   4. `docker compose up -d` to start the servers

 ## Json Configs
- - The options included here are not exhaustive but most likely what matters.
+ - The options included here are not exhaustive but most of the important options are here.
  - You need to look into the servers' source code to find more available options
  - The config structure may change along BeatTogether server updates